-19.5 Major developments in Greater Cambridge will be encouraged to contribute towards the provision of skills and employment and supply chain opportunities for local residents and businesses through provision and implementation of an Employment and Skills Plan.
+19.6 Major developments in Greater Cambridge offer the opportunity to contribute towards the provision of local employment, skill and training, as well as supporting local supply chains that would significantly benefit local residents and businesses, aiding local economic resilience.
+Where offered, these should be set out in the form of an Employment and Skills Plan.

-19.6 The Employment and Skills Plan should address opportunities that could be made available during both the construction and operational phases of a development.
+19.7 The Employment and Skills Plan should seek to exploit opportunities that could be made available during both the construction and operational phases of a development.
 The construction phase provides opportunities for local employment and pre-employment support, apprenticeships and training, and school, college and community engagement.
-Once complete the occupiers of commercial developments can also bring skills and employment opportunities for local people.
+Once a development is complete the occupiers of commercial and large-scale residential developments can also bring skills and employment opportunities for local people.
 In addition, during both construction and operational phases developments can generate opportunities for local businesses to become part of the contractor and occupiers' supply chains.